-Southeast Asia was fun – a few days in Ho Chi Minh City (SGN) and even a side trip to Phuket, Thailand flying the Thai A350-900 (previously reviewed) on its fourth day in service.
+Southeast Asia was fun – a few days in Ho Chi Minh City (SGN) and even a side trip to Phuket, Thailand (HKT) flying the Thai A350-900 on its fourth day in service.
 Done that.
 Now it was on to the Maldives.

-To get to the Maldives from SGN I used American Airlines miles to book business-class flights on Ethiad Airways to Abu Dhabi (AUH) and then to Male, Maldives (MLE).
+To get to the Maldives from SGN I used American Airlines miles to book business-class flights on Etihad to Abu Dhabi (AUH) and then to Male, Maldives (MLE) on an Etihad A320..

-At check in at SGN the Ethiad agent gave me a lounge pass.
-The lounge Ethiad uses at SGN is shared with multiple carriers.
+At check in at SGN the Etihad agent gave me a lounge pass.
+The lounge Etihad uses at SGN is shared with multiple carriers.
 It has reasonably comfortable seating in one large room.
-The lounge offers a good variety of food and beverage choices, free wifi, newspapers and magazines.
+The lounge offers a good variety of food and beverage choices, free WiFi, newspapers and magazines.

 Food is served on several buffets at one end of the lounge.
 Hot and cold western and Asian dishes, snacks and deserts are available.

 The flight to AUH was scheduled for six hours and 49 minutes to cover the 3,534 miles from SGN.